wilsocr88/FlatFileNotebookBackend/README.md

-# Flat File Storage API
+# Flat File Notebook Backend

-A dead-simple API for storage of small notes in flat files.
+## Use

+Click login once to create default account using the credentials from `config.json`.

 ## GET: File/GetList?name=filenamehere